 Sidecar doesn't require a dedicated app that has to load on either the Mac or the iPad.
 Instead, users simply connect to their iPad the same way they would any external display.

-You'll need to select the AirPlay menu in the menu bar on your Mac and then select iPad.
-When Sidecar is in use, the AirPlay icon in the menu bar on your Mac will turn into an iPad icon.
+When Sidecar is in use, the AirPlay/Control Centre icon in the menu bar on your Mac will turn into an iPad icon.
 There are a range of options available when you click on the iPad icon, including Mirror Display, Hide or Show Sidebar, Show or Hide Touch Bar, Open Display Preferences and Open Sidecar Preferences.

 Sidecar supports one iPad at a time, but it can be used in conjunction with additional external displays.